Today we are going to introduce the Docker Installation. So, this will be the first lesson we will start discussing Docker.

 “-it” = The “it” option indicates that we are going to use an interactive terminal.

 We will see a screen similar to the one in the figure below.

 Next, let’s update the repositories inside the container and then install net-tools so we can have access to some commands like ifconfig.

-apt-get update apt-get install net-tools
+apt-get install net-tools